Unify and manage your data

 Get Tree

-This API request returns a tree of entities built on specified graph type relations.
+Learn about how this API returns a tree of entities built on specified graph type relations.

 GET {TenantURL}/{entity object URI}/_tree